Compound V2 Overview

 (rest of the functions available on Compound GitHub)

-Other platform use Compound
+Other platforms use Compound

-• Other platforms can easily escrow funds in Compound to provide additional value to their users or enable novel business models
+- Other platforms can easily escrow funds in Compound to provide additional value to their users or enable novel business models

 Compound VS traditional finance